NEXT UP ON this.

 And big companies are not the only option.
 ‘While there are still plenty of large companies around, there are more opportunities these days in small and medium companies available, including startups and entrepreneurial ventures,’ Prof. Hapgood notes.

 Interested in experiencing life from the inside of Tesla or CarbonNexus?
 Consider studying engineering at Deakin University.
+Or, read an engineer’s perspective on what the job is really like.

 Subscribe for a regular dose of technology, innovation, culture and personal development.